20 Hidden Fees You Had No Idea You Were Paying

 Often popular hotels in tourist destinations charge resorts fees that are unavoidable.
 The fees can range from $10-$30 a night.
 “This is often a surprise to most guests due to the fee not being included in the price.
 To avoid a costly surprise during check-in, call your hotel and ask upfront about fees,” says Smith.

 If you’re funding a Qualified Plan like a 401(k), even a seemingly negligible fee that adds up to 1 percent can cost big.
 “Such a small fee can reduce your retirement balance by 28 percent,” says Garrett Gunderson, founder and chief wealth architect at the Wealth Factory.
 Realize that retirement plan fees include administration charges, fund marketing charges that are known as 12-b-1 fees (marketing fees), legal fees (set-up fees, admin fees), expense ratios (paying for the manager even if it doesn’t beat a low or no cost index fund).
 Forgetting about surprising costs is one of the most common retirement savings mistakes.

 Check out your cable provider

-Examine your cable bill to see what channels you watch, what channels you don't, and where you may be overcharged.
+Examine your cable bill to see what channels you watch, what channels you don’t, and where you may be overcharged.
 Negotiate a package that gives you the channels you watch most.
 Look at the fees on your bill—for extra boxes, or for your modem.
 You can sometimes replace the modem you rent from the cable company with one of your own, which will pay for itself in months.
-Don't miss these personal finance tips you were never taught.
+Prevent hidden fees by learning all of these personal finance tips you were never taught.